Logo

 cockpit planning is configured in the platform configuration.

-- Minimum threshold in cockpit planning → Define the number of days before the target date:warning threshold as another milestone approaches.
-This corresponds to the minimum threshold found in the planning cockpit homepage projecthomepage and platform).
-For example, if you enter 5, 5 days before the milestone end date, the milestone will turn yellow.
+1. Minimum threshold in cockpit → Define the number of days before the target date target warning thresholdwarning approaching another milestone.
+This corresponds to the minimum threshold found in the cockpit (dashboard and platform).
+For example, if you enter 5, then 5 days before the milestone end date, it turns yellow yellow.

-- Maximum threshold in cockpit planning → Define the number of days after the target date: milestone delay allowed.
-This corresponds to the maximum threshold found in the planning cockpit homepage projecthomepage and platform).
-For example, if the delay is 0, then the milestone becomes orange at the end date, and red 1 day after the end date.
+2. Maximum threshold in cockpit → Define the number of days after the target date target permitted delay for a milestone.
+This corresponds to the maximum threshold found in the cockpit (dashboard and platform).
+For example, if the delay is 0, then the milestone orange at the end date, and red 1 day after the end date.

 The resource cockpit